 - Students are able to (1) demonstrate a basic understanding of principles of law applicable to 'outside the norm' transactions where special duties may be owed, as well as basic concepts of property law, and business and personal finance; (2) within those areas, analyse the factual matrix of a dispute and state the legal issues that arise; (3) cite the legal principles that are needed to resolve the legal issues as well as the statutory and case authorities that are the source of those principles; and (4) apply the facts to the principles and reach a reasoned conclusion as to the outcome of the dispute.

-- Typically this unit is assessed in the following ways: (1) tutorial attendance and participation; (2) assignment; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) tutorial attendance and participation; (2) mid-semester test; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - lectures: 2 hours per week; Practical Classes: 1 hour per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.